Virtual Accounting

 Build, buy, or managed service

-• Build in house: Full control and custom fit, needs engineering and tax depth, higher upkeep and risk.
+• Build in house: Full control and custom fit.
+Needs engineering depth, tax expertise, higher upkeep, and ongoing risk.

-• Managed service with AI Accountant: CA led, compliance first delivery, unified dashboard, one place to see invoices, status, filings, and audit trails.
+• Managed service with AI Accountant: CA led, compliance first delivery.
+Unified dashboard where you see invoices, status, filings, and audit trails in one place.

 How AI Accountant delivers